Introduction to projects

 Delete the project

 To delete a project, select Move to trash from either the project dropdown menu or the homepage project listing.
 Projects will remain in the trash for 7 days, at which point they will be permanently deleted.
 Any permanently deleted projects will be fully removed, along with all historical versions and published apps.
-Deletion is only executable by project Owners.
+Deletion is only executable by users with "Full Access".

 This option is only available from the projects page.
 Clicking "Clear outputs" will clear the outputs from all cells in your project.
 This option is intended to be used in situations where a cell generates a very large output that crashes or overwhelms your browser.
 After clearing the project's outputs, it's recommended to avoid rerun the project in order to avoid regenerating the large output.
 Instead, identify the cell that generated the large output, and either delete or modify it before rerunning the project.